spacecatpixel/lokidocs/docs/index.md

 Loki provides the means to transact and communicate privately and anonymously, using the decentralised nature of blockchain technology to create new methods of interacting with the internet.

-Loki is a private cryptocurrency based on Monero.
-Over the course of the coming months, the Loki project aims to offer an incenvised full node layer with a secondary peer-to-peer network that offers a private communications layer based on the Tor protocol.
+Loki is a privacy cryptocurrency based on Monero.
+Loki currently offers an incentivised full node layer and over the coming months we look to support a secondary p2p network that offers private communications based on the Signal protocol.

 More information on the project can be found on the [website](https://www.loki.network) and in the [whitepaper](https://loki.network/wp-content/uploads/2018/10/EnglishV3Whitepaper.pdf).